-The grade appeal policy and procedure is designed to provide all students at Columbia Gorge Community College with a clearly defined avenue for appealing the assignment of a course grade, following the posting of final grades.
+The grade appeal policy and procedure is designed to provide all students at the College with a clearly defined avenue for appealing the assignment of a course grade, following the posting of final grades.

 A final grade is the instructor's evaluation of the student's work and achievement throughout a terms participation in a course.
-Factors upon which the final grade may be based include; attendance, recitation, class participation, written, oral, and online quizzes, reports, papers, final examinations, and other class activities.
-There is a presumption that the instructor who has conducted the course is professionally competent to judge the student's work, and in the absence of convincing evidence to the contrary, has evaluated it fairly.
+Factors upon which the final grade may be based include, but are not limited to: attendance, recitation, class participation, written, oral, and online quizzes, reports, papers, final examinations, and other class activities.

 If the student fails to pursue any step of the grade appeal procedure within its allotted time, the decision made in the previous step shall be final (see Steps 1 and 2, below).
-All correspondence and records shall be retained in the office in which the complaint is finally resolved.
+All correspondence and records should be retained in the office in which the complaint is finally resolved.